FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: Human Annotation

-The user interface used for human evaluation is shown in Figures~\ref{eval_page1} and~\ref{eval_page2}.
+The user interface used for human annotation is shown in Figures~\ref{eval_page1} and~\ref{eval_page2}.
 For each aspect, we adopt a 5-point Likert scale.
 Additionally, to account for cases where certain instructions are not applicable to TAs, we include a "-1" option to indicate inapplicability.
-To maintain high-quality annotation, we engage three experts to annotate each data point concurrently.
-These experts, recruited from graduate students in relevant fields to enhance annotation reliability, receive specialized training that goes beyond assessing response correctness, enabling them to focus on multiple aspects such as helpfulness, clarity, comprehensiveness, and more.
+To maintain high-quality annotation, we engage three humans to annotate each data point concurrently.
+These humans, recruited from graduate students to enhance annotation reliability, are provided with guidance whenever they encounter challenges during the annotation process, enabling them to focus on multiple aspects such as helpfulness, clarity, comprehensiveness, and more.

 We also compute the Inter-Annotator Agreement (IAA) for each annotator, with detailed results presented in Table~\ref{tab: alignment_human_in} and Table~\ref{tab: alignment_human_out}.
-The final IAA among the three annotators achieved average scores of 84.2, 87.4, and 93.8 for FRA-ID-H, and 84.0, 81.2, 78.2 for FRA-ODD-H, respectively.
+The final IAA among the three annotators achieved average scores of 84.2, 87.4, and 90.8 for FRA-ID-H, and 84.0, 81.2, 78.2 for FRA-ODD-H, respectively.
 These results demonstrate a high level of reliability in our test dataset.